-Fenugreek – you can ground the seeds into a powder and use them directly.
+You can ground the seeds into a powder and use them directly.
 Similarly to cumin, we like to lightly toast them before using them as it helps to bring its flavor and aroma alive.

-Cooldown completely to store in the fridge for up to three days.
+Cool down completely to store in the fridge for up to three days.
 You can also freeze in portions and thaw.

-If you freeze it you can keep it for up to a month.
+If you freeze it, you can keep it for up to a month.

-If you are interested in Ayurvedic medicine recipes, I recommend you to try our Vegan Soothing Golden Milk, to fight inflammation and insomnia.
+If you are interested in Ayurvedic medicine recipes, I recommend you try our Vegan Soothing Golden Milk, to fight inflammation and insomnia.

-⭐ If you try this recipe, let us know! 💬 Leave a comment, rate it, and don't forget to tag a photo #ourplantbasedworld on Instagram.
+⭐ If you try this recipe, let us know! 💬 Leave a comment, rate it, and don't forget to tag us @ourplantbasedworld on Instagram.
 Cheers!

-Recipe: Vegan Kitchari Recipe
+Vegan Kitchari Recipe

-- Mince the fresh ginger.2 teaspoons fresh ginger
+- Mince the fresh ginger.

 - Simmer.
 Increase the heat to medium-high, bringing the mixture to a boil.
 Then turn the heat down to a gentle simmer.
 Let it cook for 30 minutes, uncovered, while occasionally stirring until you get a creamy consistency.
 It should be soft and creamy.